If you like this video then +1 it on Google+

 What has driven stock market performance over the last 3 decades?
 Can we rely on those same drivers over the next 30 years?
 What new drivers need to be factored into stock market performance going forward?
 A lot of questions, so let’s get into it.

-The stock market has achieved 9.8% pa growth for 28 years
+The stock market has risen 9.8% pa for 28 years

 Buy and Hold Is Dead – 1979 to 2007